ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list -> int list = <fun>

 ```
 This illustrates the first feature of the OCaml module system.
 It provides a mean to separate concerns by preventing name clashes.
-Two functions having different type may have the same if they are provided by different modules.
+Two functions having different type may have the same name if they are provided by different modules.

 Module also allows efficient separated compilation, this is illustrated in the next tutorial.